-- 1. "Due to the scope defined under the license only access providers can provide CCSP/HCCSP service to the OSP." - 2.
-"CCSP/HCCSP may be brought under OSP registration with a separate category of OSP viz CCSP/HCCSP or platform as a service provider and separate terms and conditions to be followed by such CCSP/HCCSP.
-It is also
+- 1. Due to the scope defined under the license only access providers can provide CCSP/HCCSP service to the OSP. - 2.
+CCSP/HCCSP may be brought under OSP registration with a separate category of OSP viz CCSP/HCCSP or platform as a service provider and separate terms and conditions to be followed by such CCSP/HCCSP.
+It is also proposed to have as separate category as CCSP/HCCSP OSP which could serve domestic and international OSP customers from their setup established in India.
+In this scenario, OSPs shall continue to take resources from authorized TSPs, hence there is no infringement of the scope of service of authorized TSPs.

-In our submission to this consultation paper, we have explained in detail along with diagram, how HCC solution does not infringe local TSPs scope of services and on the contrary it acts as a complimentary service as TSP's are likely to deploy these solutions for their enterprise customers under a centralized model.
-HCC solutions can be offered by existing telecom service providers as per their respective scope of service and is not restricted only to access service providers.
-If need be service providers can buy resources or connectivity from each other (as permitted) to provide HCC solution to their customers.
-In such models, the connectivity is always provided by licensed telecoms service providers which include Access, ISP, NLD and ILD licensees.
+In our submission to this consultation paper, we have explained in detail along with diagram, how HCC solution does not infringe local TSPs scope of services and on the contrary it acts as a complimentary service as TSP's are likely to deploy these solutions for their enterprise customers under one shop stop model.
+HCC solutions can also be offered by existing telecom service providers.
+All the connectivity is provided by Access, ISP, NLD and ILD licensees.
 Such services should be provided by all telecom licenses to the extent permitted under their respective licenses.
-There should not be any additional registration for entities which do not hold any telecom licenses provided such entities undertake to not provide any service which falls under the domain of respective telecom licenses.
+There should not be any additional registration for entities which do not hold any telecom licenses.
+Such entities should not provide any service which falls under the respective telecom licenses.